 - Achieving greater self-determination

-CSPECH Program (Community Support Program for People Experiencing Chronic Homelessness Program) is a permanent housing program in Taunton for persons who are chronically homeless and are on MBHP for their health insurance.
-Many of the individuals referred to the CSPECH program have also been diagnosed with mental health and/or substance abuse disabilities.
-The program provides case management and permanent housing for up to 8 individuals.
+The CSP-CHI Program (Community Support Program for Chronically Homeless Individuals Program) is a permanent housing program in Taunton for persons who are chronically homeless and are on MBHP or BMC for their health insurance.
+Many of the individuals referred to the CSP-CHI program have also been diagnosed with mental health and/or substance abuse disabilities.
+The program provides case management and permanent housing to individual adults.

-New Horizons (office at CSPECH Program) serves 24 individuals with a history of homelessness in a permanent supported housing program.
-New Horizons provides two types of housing: a shared housing model in Taunton (19 Church Street) with three 2-bedroom apartments in which residents have their own bedroom but share the bathroom, living room and kitchen.
-This is a site-based project for individuals with mental illness and/or substance abuse issues who have been homeless.
-Additionally, the project provides 18 subsidies to individuals who live in apartments in the Greater Attleboro and Taunton area leased by Community Counseling of Bristol County (CCBC) jointly with the client.
+Moving Forward II serves 28 individuals who are experiencing homelessness and have a chronic disability in a permanent supported housing program.
+This project provides subsidies and case management to individuals throughout the Greater Attleboro and Taunton area leased by Community Counseling of Bristol County jointly with the client.
 The program provides outreach and case management services.
-Case Management staff work with residents during the daytime hours and by pager after hours.
+Case Management staff work with residents during the daytime hours or on an emergency basis.

 Homes With Heart

-Homes With Heart is a shared program with the Attleboro Area Interfaith Collaborative serves 14 individuals with a history of chronic homelessness and a documented disability which may be psychiatric, physical, or a co-occurring disorder.
-The program leases scattered site apartments in the Greater Attleboro area that are accessible by public transportation.
-Homes With Heart provides housing first, and then will offer services and treatment to people in their homes or, if the client is able, at a local provider organization.
-A 1.0 FTE case manager and .50 FTE outreach worker will provide home-based services utilizing a flexible support case management program.
+Homes With Heart is a shared program with the Attleboro Area Interfaith Collaborative serving 14 individuals with a history of chronic homelessness and a documented disability which may be psychiatric, physical, or a co-occurring disorder.
+The program leases scattered site apartments in the Greater Attleboro and Taunton area that are accessible by public transportation.
+Homes with Heart provides housing first, and then will offer services and treatment to people in their homes or, if the client is able, at a local provider organization.
+Case Management staff work with residents during the daytime hours and or on an emergency basis.